fkie-cad/filesharer/README.md

        Set by default, if transferred encrypted.
 - -r : Copy dirs recursively.
 - -f : Flatten copied dirs to base dir.
-       Only meaningful if /r is set.
+       Only used if /r is set.
 - -s : Maximum size of encrypted chunk.
        Has to be greater than 0x1000 and less than 0xFFFFFFFF.
        Defaults to 0x100000.